eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 $e(C_Q, a \cdot g − b \cdot g) = e(C_f − d \cdot g, g)$

 Though the Verifier doesn’t know $a$, he or she knows $a \cdot g$ from the Common Reference String.
 So now the Verifier can check whether the above equality is true or not.
 This ends the verification of the Evaluation Proof.

+**Full Opening VS Partial Opening of the polynomial**

+- **Full Open Process:**
+  - The Prover sends the complete polynomial to the Verifier.
+  - Using the CRS, the Verifier independently computes the polynomial's commitment.
+  - The Verifier then checks if this independently computed commitment matches the one originally sent by the Prover.

+- **Partial Open Process in KZG:**
+  - Instead of opening the whole polynomial, the Prover can opt for a partial open.
+  - This means the Prover reveals the polynomial's value at a single specific point.
+  - This partial revelation is known as the Evaluation Proof.

 ## [KZG by Hands](#kzg-by-hands)